Condition subsequent

-A condition subsequent is a philosophical and legal term referring to a defined event which terminates a proposition or a contractual obligation.
+In philosophical and legal contexts, a condition subsequent is a defined event which terminates a proposition or a contractual obligation.
 In contrast to a condition precedent, a condition subsequent brings the event (or obligation) to an end, rather than being necessary for to the event or obligation to occur.

 In law, a condition subsequent is an event, or state of affairs, whose occurrence is automatically construed to terminate the obligation of one party to the other.
 One example is that, if a man agreed to pay a barber to shave his beard, the barber then failing to do so would terminate the man's obligation to pay.
 An exit clause is a form of condition subsequent that can serve as a form of insurance for the party to whom it applies.

 In contract law, a contract may be frustrated on the occurrence of a condition subsequent: in a contract to provide a music hall for a musical performance, the burning down of the music hall may frustrate the contract and automatically bring it to an end.
 Taylor v Caldwell 3 B. & S. 826, 122 Eng.
 Rep. 309 (1863) In a loan agreement, a condition subsequent is one which the borrower is required to satisfy within a set time period following their acquisition of the funds.
 Failure to do so typically triggers a default.
 Conditions subsequent can be explicitly stated in the language of a contract, or implied by the nature of an agreement.
 Implicit conditions subsequent often apply in the case of retail transactions, like point of sale purchases.